vijayanant/fossick/content/posts/tech-debt.md

 ## Tracking Tech Debt
-Now that we have some understanding of tech debt and the need for refactoring, lets think about tracking our debt.
+Now that we have some understanding of tech debt and the need for refactoring, let us think about tracking our debt.

-Over the time people have come up with many ways to track tech debt.
+Over time people have come up with many ways to track tech debt.
 One is through **code comments.** You add code comments where appropriate to document technical debt as it arises.
 Try to include why you are doing it the way you are doing it and at least one potential solution.
 Such comments usually start with